federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _Extrapolation_ [11] allows to infer the future value of an observation based on a single endpoint (usually, the most recent entry) and a model calibrated on some history of the data.
 For instance, if we are at $t+2$ and expect LiDAR to produce a data point at $t+3$, while camera only at $t+4$, we can estimate the camera value in advance, so when $t+3$ comes, entries for both sensors will be at hand.
 Extrapolation could be used in real-time applications if the data point to predict is not too far into the future, and the estimate relies on a model that is lightweight in terms of assumptions and computational complexity.

 _Fill-forward_ simply fills out any missing entries with the most recent available data point.
 In the camera example, the sensor value at time $t+2$ would be extended to $t+3$.
-Fill-forward is plausible when speed is of essence, but often too simplistic for real-world scenarios.
+Fill-forward is plausible when speed is of essence, but it is often too simplistic for real-world scenarios.

 __Buffering.__ While imputation focuses on "catching up" with the fastest sensor, buffering involves matching the slower sensor by storing the data from the former into a buffer, until the latter is ready to process them.
 In this case, the camera value at $t$ could be buffered until $t+1$, when the LiDAR observation becomes available, and then released.
 Similarly, the value at $t+2$ could be stored until $t+3$, and so on.